 We did the group assignment together, with another guy called Mike.
 He seemed to be always ill, blowing his nose and apologising.
 We three met in the library a few times a week until the end of the semester to work on the assignment, never for anything else.
 I began looking forward to seeing her, but did my best not to let her see it.
 We worked together well, but there was a tendency for us to end up spending most of the time talking instead of working.
 I don't know about her or Mike, but I liked it that way.
 I found it easy to spend an hour or so talking to her, we didn't run out of things to say, which is usually the way it goes with other women and me.
 When the assignment was finished, we didn't see each other until the final exam, and after that was the Summer holidays.

-We started hanging out together outside class, with the excuse that we had nowhere else to be and nothing else to do.
-Although I hoped it wasn't, I was never sure whether that really was the only reason why she spent time walking around and talking with me.
+We started hanging out together outside class, with the tacit excuse that we had nowhere else to be and nothing else to do.
+I was never sure whether that really was the only reason why she spent time walking around and talking with me, though I hoped it wasn't.
 Either way, politeness would dictate that she couldn't ignore me while we still had classes together, so I had at least until the end of the year, and that was far enough away.
 The more we talked, the more I liked her, mainly because we could keep talking, there was no idle chit-chat, and I sometimes made her laugh.
-We were always learning something about one another, and it seemed to me that she was genuinely interested to know.
+We were always learning something about one another, and it seemed to me that she was genuinely interested.
 I certainly was.
 I learned that she was half-Indian, half-Pakistani (Bhatan, to be exact).
 I made the lame joke that that was the reason why she was so indecisive, that her two halves had been in conflict since before she was born.
-She had spent a year each on three other degrees before deciding to try Economics, so she must have been a fair bit older than me, especially since I started university a year earlier than most.
+She had spent a year each on three other degrees before deciding to try economics, so she must have been a fair bit older than me, especially since I started university a year earlier than most.
 I was the same age as her little brother.
 I liked the way she had a kind of curiosity about everything, as if there was almost nothing that she didn't want to know.
-And I felt as if she was, in some deep sense, stronger than me.
+And I felt as if she was, in some deep but vague sense, stronger than me.

 A friend gave me some advice on women.
 He considered himself quite an authority on the matter, since he had had two French girlfriends.
 He knocked on my door late one night, with a bottle of scotch and a plate of microwaved hot chips.
 He had just finished a major assignment, he wanted to celebrate with someone, and nobody else was around.
 I wasn't insulted that mine was one of that last doors he had tried, since I usually didn't drink anyway.
 After a few hours of talking and laughing and drinking (him much more than me), we had reached that hushed, sombre part of lengthy conversations, and he told me his philosophy regarding women.

 This, together with my lack of romantic ambition and a suspicion that she thought of me as a child, should have made see the reality of our relationship.
 But it was something much smaller that did that.
 During the Spring, we were walking through a courtyard in the evening.
 It was cold, and she was wearing a hooded overcoat that she had been wearing all winter, it seemed.
 We walked past a tree that was blooming with white flowers, and leaving a strange smell in the air.
 It smelled like semen.
-Perhaps it wasn't the tree, but I could smell it there for a week or so.
-I asked her if she could smell it, but she had a cold and couldn't smell anything.
+Perhaps it wasn't the tree, but I had noticed the smell in that area for a week or so.
+I asked her if she could smell something, but she had a cold and couldn't smell anything.
 I found her sniffles extremely endearing.
 She asked me what the smell was.
 I said no, I shouldn't say, it was disgusting.
 She smiled and pressed me for an answer.
-I eventually caved and said, "well, it smells like that yellow stuff that accumulates under your toenails."
+I eventually caved and said, "Well, it smells like that yellow stuff that accumulates under your toenails."
 I didn't have the guts to tell her the truth.
-She screwed up her face in half-serious disgust and wailed, "eeeeewww!", and I think it was at that moment that I decided that we would never be more than friends.
+She screwed up her face in half-serious disgust and wailed, "Eeeeewww!", and I think it was at that moment that I decided that we would never be more than friends.